How fans protected Selena Gomez after draining the actress’s intimate shots

 In other shots, Gomez is lying in bed, apparently with his girlfriend, covering his chest with his hands.

 After the footage hit the Web, loyal fans began to defend the singer, trying to prevent the spread of intimate videos through massive spam of the Twitter feed.
-Fans write the phrases “Selena naked”, “Draining Selena”, while publishing other shots of the star in order to prevent people from stumbling upon a video with a naked celebrity.
+Fans write the phrases “Selena naked”, “Selena draining”, while publishing other shots of the star in order to prevent people from stumbling upon a video with a naked celebrity.

 Sultry naked Selena Gomez is a drain.